 - This instrument measures the return force of a small pin bounced on the corneal surface.
 There is a setting for a dog/cat, horse, an "other" species. - The animal's head is held in a normal forward position.
-The instrument is held approximately 5 Updated 4/3/2023 Approved by A. Rankin, J. Meekins mm in front of the eye in a horizontal position; a button is pushed to release the pin.
+The instrument is held approximately 5 mm in front of the eye in a horizontal position; a button is pushed to release the pin.
 The button is pushed 6 times to allow for an average to be calculated.
-Error readings indicate the pin is too close, too far, or not perpendicular to the corneal surface.

-• The result is reported in mmHg with no line or a low dash indicating an acceptable reading.
+Error readings indicate the pin is too close, too far, or not perpendicular to the corneal surface. - The result is reported in mmHg with no line or a low dash indicating an acceptable reading.